Christian Finance & Stewardship

 Follow these five simple ways to boost your credit score and you should see your score steadily improve.

-While your heart might be in the right place – i.e. reducing your limit will keep you from charging so much, the truth is lowering your credit limit will reduce the all-important gap between your balances and your available credit, which in turn will hurt your credit score.
+While paying down debt is one way to improve your utilization rate, another is to increase the limit.
+Raising your credit limit will improve the all-important gap between your balances and your available credit, which in turn will support your credit health and score.

-It’s better to leave your limits where they are and try to limit your spending another way.
+It’s better to leave your limits where they are and achieve this goal through paying debt down.
+However, a credit limit uses the very same thinking to quickly raise your score.

 Interested in reducing or eliminating your credit card debt quickly and easily?
 Our proven Christian debt relief programs will provide a customized debt relief solution so you can achieve true financial freedom.